Vomiting Blood

-What is Vomiting Blood (Hematemesis)?
+What is Vomiting Blood (Haematemesis)?

-Hematemesis is the act of vomiting blood, which can range from small streaks of bright red blood to larger amounts of dark, coffee-ground-like material.
+Haematemesis is the act of vomit blood, which can range from small streaks of bright red blood to larger amounts of dark, coffee-ground-like material.
 The colour of the vomit often provides clues about the source of the bleeding: bright red blood typically indicates fresh bleeding, while darker, gritty material suggests older blood that has been partially digested.
 The presence of jaundice (yellowish skin) may also indicate an underlying issue of concern.

 • Gastritis: Inflammation of the stomach lining can lead to bleeding, especially if triggered by excessive alcohol consumption, prolonged use of NSAIDs, or infections like H. pylori.